-TOPEKA – (September 21, 2015) – Law enforcement officers across the state will be collecting unused leftover medications for safe disposal on Saturday, September 26, Kansas Attorney General Derek Schmidt said today.
+TOPEKA – (April 24, 2017) – Law enforcement officers at locations across the state will be collecting unused leftover medications for safe disposal on Saturday, April 29, Kansas Attorney General Derek Schmidt said today.

 “Unused medications are dangerous for kids, pets and the environment,” Schmidt said.
-“Getting these leftover medicines out of the medicine cabinets keeps them from falling into the wrong hands and makes our communities safer.”
+“Getting these leftover medicines out of the medicine cabinets and safely destroyed keeps them from falling into the wrong hands and makes our communities safer.”

 Medications will be accepted at drop-off sites across the state from 10 a.m. to 2 p.m. on Saturday.
 To find a location, visit www.ag.ks.gov.